zippy/ceptr/README.md

 This will build a ceptr node running the command-line receptor, which is currently very primitive, with just four commands "time" (which returns a Tick semantic tree) "receptors" (which lists the currently active receptors) "debug" (which toggles debug mode) and "quit". more coming soon!

-For some guidance on getting the code-base to compile on Windows using Eclipse see: https://github.com/zippy/ceptr/blob/master/ceptr-eclipse-csharp-interface.txt  (Note: this hasn't been tested recently...)
+For some guidance on getting the code-base to compile on Windows using Eclipse see: https://github.com/zippy/ceptr/blob/master/ceptr-eclipse-csharp-interface.txt  (Note: this hasn't been tested recently and is no longer in sync with the c codebase...)

 ## Usage